Skip to content

 To stop and restart individual containers:

-$ docker stop tethysdash
+$ docker compose stop tethysdash

-$ docker start tethysdash
+$ docker compose start tethysdash

-$ docker restart tethysdash
+$ docker compose restart tethysdash

 Enabling a new version of a Docker image